WilsonQueirozdeOliveira/C_for_pic_mcu/asm/README.md

-# Examples of programming for pic mcu with assembly language
+# Codes for pic mcu with assembly language

 ## pic_16f84a:
         SET_RB7_HIGH